Scholarships, Fellowships and Awards

 Joyce Brocaglia - Executive Women's Forum Endowed Fellowship

-Established in honor of the CEO of Alta Associates and founder of the Executive Women's Forum (EWF), the Joyce Brocaglia-EWF Endowed Fellowship in the Information Networking Institute (INI) seeks to provide support to INI graduate students who qualify for financial aid.
+Established in honor of the CEO of Alta Associates and founder of the Executive Women's Forum (EWF), the Joyce Brocaglia-EWF Endowed Fellowship in the Information Networking Institute (INI) seeks to provide support to INI graduate students.
 For more information regarding the EWF and the Joyce Brocaglia - Executive Women's Forum Fellowship, please visit their website.

 The Prabhu and Poonam Goel Graduate Fellowship